petmat/less-code-is-more/src/pages/debugging-nodejs/index.md

 code.
 These are all possible to do in Node.js and there are some very powerful tools at your disposal.

-## You call this debugging? 😤
+## Beyond `console.log`

 Simply console logging a bunch of values and hoping to find out why your app is not doing what it's supposed to can be a slow and tedious job.
 There are times when `console.log` is the right tool for the job, but every now and then you run into an issue that makes you hoping there was a even better way to see what's going on inside your app.

+I wont go into details about how to use `console.log` effectively since quite frankly I don't think it is very interesting.
+Every JavaScript coder knows how to do it and even though there are some neat tricks you can do, it's pretty straight forward stuff.

-Luckily such a thing exist and it is using an actual **debugging client**.
+Instead I'm going to focus on using an actual **debugging client**.
 Debugging clients typically have features like stepping through code, adding breakpoints, viewing current values and adding watches.
-With JavaScript you can use debugging clients like Visual Studio Code and Chrome Developer Tools.
+With JavaScript you can use debugging clients like **Visual Studio Code** and **Chrome Developer Tools**.

 ### Gentlemen, start your debuggers!